World War II forces sweetheart singer Vera Lynn dies at 103

 In September 2009, long after her retirement, Lynn topped the British album chart with a best hits collection titled “We’ll Meet Again — The Very Best of Vera Lynn.”
 It reached No. 1, despite competition from the release of remastered Beatles’ albums.

 Amid this year's coronavirus outbreak, Lynn and opera singer Katherine Jenkins released a charity version of “We'll Meet Again.”
+The public found comfort in her words of hope, which resonated in the locked-down country.

+In a reflection of her enduring appeal, Queen Elizabeth II also invoked the words of Lynn's signature song as she addressed the nation in lockdown.
+The monarch played on the song's theme, promising that loved ones would be reunited in the end after being separated by the virus.

+“We should take comfort that while we may have more still to endure, better days will return,” the queen said.
+“We will be with our friends again; we will be with our families again; we will meet again.”

 Lynn earned her nickname, “The Forces’ Sweetheart,” after coming top in a 1939 Daily Express poll that asked servicemen to name their favorite musical artists.
 Years later, she reflected on time spent with soldiers abroad.